 Modern healthcare demands skilled professionals who understand the importance of collaborative patient care.
 With Speech Language Pathology, Physician Assistant, Physical Therapy, and Occupational Therapy programs, the College of Health Sciences at Faulkner University prepares students for rewarding careers in these essential fields.
 Learn more about health science majors at our Montgomery, Alabama, campus today.

 A health sciences degree helps prepare students for licensure and employment in the healthcare field of their choice.
 In addition to future career prospects, a health science major also provides the critical technical and foundational skills required to succeed professionally and personally.
 Along with the degrees offered by Faulkner University, health sciences encompass:

 - Patient education and advocacy

 Health sciences draw on a wide range of disciplines to inform patient care and improve health outcomes.
 This field of study not only prepares students with technical training for future careers, but also emphasizes the connections between these professions and the roles they play together in patient care.
 Program participants complete traditional classroom learning and in-depth laboratory work alongside immersive real-world experiences that expose them to the challenges – and rewards – of this field.

 Our Health Science Majors

-The College of Health Science offers three degree programs that help prepare students for licensure and future employment.
-These graduate-level majors include:
+The College of Health Science offers an undergraduate degree that prepares students for health related graduate programs, and four graduate degree programs that help prepare students for licensure and future employment.
+These undergraduate and graduate-level majors include:

 Speech language pathologists work with pediatric and adult patients to diagnose and treat communication disorders.
 Students complete 65 credit hours in a five-semester program that includes research, classroom and lab instruction, and more than 400 hours of clinical work.
 Upon completion, graduates are prepared to achieve state licensure and American Speech Language Hearing Association (ASHA) certification.